 It also helps explain the humor of puns.
 To intentionally do something that would ordinarily be a sign of a mental error, but then show that it was actually a product of cleverness, is doubly humorous: it’s laughable both as a specimen of wrong thinking, and because of the incongruity of being simultaneously stupid and smart.
 This also applies to a broad category of jokes that are based on the teller applying some kind of loopy invalid logic, a la Gracie Allen or Steve Martin.
 My own joke-cracking often leans in this direction.

-But... speaking of animals, consider this youtube clip of a shorebird feeding in mud, which I shot a few months ago.
+But... speaking of animals, consider this video clip of a shorebird feeding in mud, which I shot a few months ago.
 In the middle of the sequence, a duck walks through the frame.
 Some viewers crack up every time they see the duck.
 Why is that duck funny?
 It certainly isn’t because we’ve spotted ignorance or invalid logic.

 I suppose the answer probably has something to do with misattributing human qualities to animals.
 Maybe some part of our minds treats the featured willet as the star of the scene, and the duck as a bumbler who doesn’t know to stay out of the shot.
 This is emphasized by how he pauses directly in front of the willet.
 That would make sense both as incongruity and as violation, if we were filming people.
 And maybe squirrel antics are funny because it’s incongruous, or a violation, to imagine a human carrying them out.
 Maybe.